frankgaldrinks/rusty-try/README.md

-**A plat app with jqueryui sortable, express, and socket.io
+A play app with jqueryui sortable, express, and socket.io